-The Investigator will issue the investigative report to the Chief Academic and Compliance Officer, or their designee.
-Uponreview, the Chief Academicand Compliance Officer, or their designee may accept thereport as rendered or may request that the Investigator conduct additional interviews or seek out other evidence as deemed to be appropriate.
+The Investigator will issue the investigative report to the Chief Academic and Compliance Officer or their designee.
+Upon review, the Chief Academic and Compliance Officer or their designee may accept the report as rendered or may request that the Investigator conduct additional interviews or seek out other evidence as deemed to be appropriate.
 The Investigator will complete any additional investigation, and any supplemental or revised report, as promptly as is reasonable.
 The following pre-hearing preparations also will be carried out:

-• Selection of Adjudicator.
-16 The Chief Academic and Compliance Officer, or their designee will either designate an internal adjudicator or refer the matter to an external adjudicator with appropriate experience (in either case, the "Adjudicator").17 The Adjudicator will conduct a hearing on the matter as
+• Selection of Adjudicator.15 The Chief Academic and Compliance Officer or their designee will either designate an internal adjudicator or refer the matter to an external adjudicator with appropriate experience (in either case, the "Adjudicator").16 At least 10 calendar days before the hearing, the parties will be provided notice of the names of any individuals with authority to make a finding or impose a sanction.
+The parties may request a substitution if the participation of an individual with authority to make a finding or impose a sanction poses a conflict of interest.
+The request will be considered by Chief Academic and Compliance Officer or their designee